Harvey Rosenfield: Energy Regulation

 Rosenfield co-authored Proposition 9 in 1998, a ballot initiative to block aspects of the utility deregulation laws passed by California lawmakers in 1996.

 Proposition 9 failed due to the $40 million lobbying efforts of the utility industry.
 Rosenfield claimed his re-regulation efforts could have helped deter the California Energy Crisis exploited by Enron and other energy companies in 2001.
 Rosenfield talks about the situation in the 2005 documentary, The Smartest Guys in the Room.

 Litigation

 Rosenfield is a lawyer in consumer protection lawsuits brought by Consumer Watchdog's legal team challenging abusive practices by companies in the insurance, health care, automobile, cell phone, and satellite television industries, as well as government agencies that violate laws.
 He also works with Consumer Watchdog in administrative and judicial proceedings to lower insurance rates and enforce Proposition 103.

 Consumer Education Foundation

 Rosenfield serves as President of the Consumer Education Foundation.
-The group maintains "Where's Our Money?," a website that discusses the financial crisis of 2008.
+The group maintains "Where's Our Money?," a website that discusses the 2008 financial crisis.